How to Use the Paho MQTT Client in Python with Examples

 + "' with QoS " + str(message.qos))

-Now we are ready to connect to the broker.
-Please note that the connect method call also differs depending on the MQTT protocol version.
-Please refer to the section ‘MQTT protocol versions’ above for details.
-Nevertheless, one has to set the communication port according to the chosen transport layer.
-For WebSocket – use port 443, and for TCP – use port 8883.
-The prepared example will print out the callback message after a successful connection to the broker (see the picture with an area marked in red).
+Now, you are ready to connect to the broker.
+Keep in mind that the connect method call differs depending on the MQTT protocol version.
+Please refer to the ‘MQTT protocol versions’ section above for details.
+Nevertheless, you have to set the communication port according to the chosen transport layer.
+For WebSocket, use port 443; and for TCP, use port 8883.
+Once you establish a successful connection to the broker, the prepared example will print out the callback message (see the picture with the area marked in red).

 broker = 'YOUR-BROKER-ADDRESS' # eg. choosen-name-xxxx.cedalo.cloud